eudoxys/eudoxys.github.io/welcome.md

 ---
 layout: page
-title: Welcome
+title: Welcome to Eudoxys Sciences LLC
 permalink: /welcome/
 ---

-# Welcome to Eudoxys Sciences LLC.

 We are an independent consulting group led by David P. Chassin.
 Dr. Chassin has more than 40 years experience modeling and simulating buildings and electric loads.
 David uses these models and simulations to help utilities better understand how their customers’ loads are evolving so that they can better plan for an increasingly uncertain and unpredictable future.